ULTRA-K Series 600K-he

 How does a K-rated transformer handle the heat generated by harmonics?

 - To handle increased internal temperatures, either the geometry of the coil conductor is changed or multiple conductors are used to minimize the heating effect caused by load-generated harmonics.
-In addition, a double-sized neutral conductor is used to accommodate the increased neutral current resulting from non-linear loads.
 Quality transformers are also manufactured with a high grade silicon steel, copper windings, and more air ducts.

 Where would I use a K-rated transformer?